 Harri Jansson is a seasoned financial services executive.
 He spent the majority of his career at BMO rising to the position of Executive Vice President of Personal and Commercial Banking.
 Subsequently, Mr. Jansson served in senior executive roles with several credit unions in BC including being the founding CEO and President of Coast Capital Savings.
 In the community, he served twice as Chairman of the Vancouver and UBC Hospital Foundation and in 2001 was Chairman of the Vancouver Board of Trade.
 Mr. Jansson, a Finn by birth, served for five years as the Honorary Consul for Finland for British Columbia.
 Mr. Jansson holds a Bachelor of Arts degree from the State University of New York and a Master of Arts degree from Seton Hall University.

 Jean Spencer is a writer, entrepreneur, and marketer.
 With a background in journalism, Jean cut her teeth as a political reporter at The Wall Street Journal in Washington DC and various regional newspapers.
 Later, Jean shifted her career to focus on how the aspects of story and content could help grow for-profit businesses, with her hands in several startup businesses.
 In 2015, Jean became the head of Microsoft’s global content marketing strategy, before making Squamish home in November 2016.
-Currently, she’s turned her marketing attention to a new, exciting frontier: the cannabis industry. *Jean’s been working at coworking spaces since 2013, and has worked on the corporate side for Galvanize, a 3000+ member coworking space in the States.
-She’s now proudly Aligned Collective’s 55th member.
+Currently, Jean serves as the Managing Editor at Zenefits, and HR SaaS company based in San Francisco.
+Jean’s been working at coworking spaces since 2013, and has worked on the corporate side for Galvanize, a 3000+ member coworking space in the States.

 Kathleen Lane is driven by her vision of a future where people, communities and ecosystems are thriving.
 As an Organizational Performance Consultant, she works with businesses and non-profits to align purpose, strategy and culture to deliver results that benefit the triple-bottom line.
 A perpetual learner, Kathleen studied engineering and population health before earning her MBA from UBC’s Sauder School of Business in 2015.
 Since graduating, she has continued to research the human side of business, and recently published a whitepaper outlining how fulfilling six core psychological needs supports employee wellbeing, engagement and productivity.
 Kathleen lives in Squamish, where she spends her spare time climbing, running and skiing in the local mountains.